NativeScript/docs-v7/core-concepts/publishing-ios-apps.md

  - Your app may be upscaled, and blurred
  - Your app may have black areas

 Earlier iOS versions had to support a small range of form factors.
 Providing a different launch image per screen size was trivial.
 With the new devices released by Apple, the number of images that had to be provided increased.
-That's where Apple introduced the *launch screen storyboard*. <Comment: I spent some time looking through the iOS Developer Library documentation looking for launch screen storyboard to verify the capitalization and I do not see the phrase after several searches.
-I think this is our handy name for something in the NativeScript UI, but it is not in the Apple documentation.
-I see general references to storyboard, but I do not see anything with the specific name launch screen storyboard.
-I suggest you change your name for this or do not say that Apple introduced it because I cannot find evidence to support that.
-I see that iOS apps start with a XIB or storyboard file or a launch image.>
+That's where Apple introduced the *launch screen storyboard*.
 The storyboard allows basic primitives such as images to be presented on the screen, and you can have dynamic layout using layout constraints.
 This makes it possible to design a single *launch screen* that fits well for all form factors.

 The NativeScript framework default project has a *Launch Screen Storyboard* and *Launch Images*.
-In iOS8 and later, your app may use storyboards; your app can use launch images for devices that run earlier versions of iOS. <Comment: Please verify that my changes to this sentence did not create a technical error.>
+In iOS8 and later, your app may use storyboards; your app can use launch images for devices that run earlier versions of iOS.

 #### Launch screen images
 The images are placed, similar to the icons already mentioned, in `app/App_Resources/iOS`.
 The default project template ships several `Default-*.PNG` files there; you may consider changing them.